Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Interdependent Critical Infrastructure and Attack Model

 \subsection{Physical System}

-The power system can be modeled as a linear dynamic system whose inputs are the electrical power demands from the load buses \cite{kundur1994power} and \cite{andersson2012dynamics}.
-We focus only on generators that are supplied by natural gas \cite{lubega2014quantitative}and we consider water as a requirement for the vapor condensation and cooling down in some of the generators\cite{maffezzoni1997boiler}.
-Then, the dynamic model for a power infrastructure can be given by: where $ \boldsymbol{A}^e $ is the power CI state matrix, $ \boldsymbol{B}^e $ is the power demand matrix, and $ \boldsymbol{C}^{eg} $ and $ \boldsymbol{C}^{ew} $ are the matrices of natural gas demand and water demand of power CI, respectively.
-Moreover, $ \boldsymbol{x}^e,\boldsymbol{u}^e, \boldsymbol{y}^{eg}, $ and $ \boldsymbol{y}^{ew} $ are vectors that capture power state variables, power demand, natural gas demand of power CI, and water demand of power CI.
+The power system can be modeled as a linear dynamic system whose inputs are the electrical power demands from the load buses \cite{andersson2012dynamics}.
+We focus only on generators that are supplied by natural gas \cite{lubega2014quantitative} and we consider water as a requirement for the vapor condensation and cooling down in some of the generators\cite{maffezzoni1997boiler}.
+The natural gas and water CIs are designed to supply natural gas and water to consumers in a city.
+Due to the pressure loss at the junctions of these two CIs, gas compressors \cite{alamian2012state} and water pumps\cite{Burgschweiger2009} are used to compensate the pressure loss. { Fig. \ref{fig:ICIexample} shows a block diagram of such an ICI model.} Therefore, we can write a state-space model for the interdependent critical gas-power-water infrastructure: